03rcooke/GB_futures/README.md

 Step 3 - calculate biodiversity metrics:

-`gdm_model_out.Rmd` runs the calculations of the biodiversity metrics (disappearing biocliamtes, novel bioclimates, and species heading for extinction).
-For each taxonomic group (choose taxonomic group at top of script)
+`gdm_model_out.Rmd` runs the calculations of the biodiversity metrics: disappearing bioclimates, novel bioclimates, and species heading for extinction for each taxonomic group (choose taxonomic group at top of script).
+This code is computationally intensive even in parallel.
+We ran the species heading for extinction calculations on a HPC (JASMIN).

+Step 4 - collate and plot:

+`gdm_cross_tax.Rmd` combines data across the taxonomic groups and creates the figures